Ocala, Florida: Geography

 According to the United States Census Bureau, the city has a total area of 47.79 sqmi, all land.
-The surrounding farms are famous for their thoroughbred horses, in terrain similar to Kentucky bluegrass.
+The surrounding farms are famous for their Thoroughbred Horses, in terrain similar to Kentucky bluegrass.
 Ocala is also known for nearby Silver Springs, site of one of the largest artesian spring formations in the world and Silver Springs Nature Theme Park, one of the earliest tourist attractions in Florida.

 The 110 mi long Ocklawaha River passes 10 mi east of Ocala, flowing north from Central Florida until it joins the St. Johns River near Palatka.

-Marion County is also home to the Ocala National Forest which was established in 1908 and is now the second largest national forest in the state.
+Marion County is also home to the Ocala National Forest, which was established in 1908, and is now the second-largest national forest in the state.
 The Florida Trail, also known as the Florida National Scenic Trail, cuts through Ocala National Forest.
-Silver Springs State Park was formed as Silver River State Park in 1987, out of land the state purchased around the Silver Springs attraction to spare it from development.
+Silver Springs State Park was formed as Silver River State Park in 1987, from land the state purchased around the Silver Springs attraction to spare it from development.
 The state took over Silver Springs itself in 1993 and incorporated it into the park in 2013.

 Climate

-Ocala has a humid subtropical climate (Cfa), with hot, humid summers and mild winters.
+Ocala has a humid subtropical climate (Köppen climate classification Cfa), with hot, humid summers and mild winters.